JasonCodesC/order_matcher/README.md

 The sending server has two threads, one sending out orders with somewhat random quantities and price ticks.
 The other thread receives packets and logs the latencies based on the receiving time and the last order sent.

 We have two types of order matching servers.
-One is a basic engine that is single threaded and uses 'UDP' sockets.
-The other uses 'AF_XDP' along with three different threads and two different 'SPSC' (single-producer single-consumer) queues.
+One is a basic engine that is single threaded and uses UDP sockets.
+The other uses `AF_XDP` along with three different threads and two different `SPSC` (single-producer single-consumer) queues.
 I tested out two different data structures for efficient matching and tried a few more optimizations like CPU pinning.

 ### Note: